samsja/ck/README.md

 # ck

 ck converts written instruction into executable shell commands.
-It's a cursor command that works from the terminal.
+It's a cursor command k that works from the terminal.

 ![Demo](demo.gif)